For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 If the treatment is unsuccessful, protection will end two weeks after the end of the pregnancy - a pregnancy test is taken two weeks after implantation and if the test is negative, the protected period extends for two more weeks.

-Check your local policies as some employers may give paid leave for fertility treatment and read more about your rights on Acas.
+Check your local policies as some employers may give paid leave for fertility treatment and read more about your rights from Acas.

 Miscarriage or stillbirth can be life-changing events.